energywebfoundation/origin/docs/user-guide-device-management.md

 https://origin-ui-canary.herokuapp.com/device/detail-view/e3ac3a98-0739-4d14-afef-c51b0a03d282

 This view provides high-level generation capacity, certification overview and smart meter readings for a single device.
-Device details are dependent on implementation needs.
+Device details fields are dependent on implementation needs.
 To see an overview of the fields provided in the reference implementation, see [Appendix A](#appendix-a) below.

 ## Map View